CoolProp/CoolProp/Web/coolprop/wrappers/Excel/index.rst

 Automated Installation
 ----------------------
-As of October 2016, the Excel wrapper for Microsoft Windows can installed from the Windows package as described on the :ref:`page on installation packages <Installers>`.
+As of October 2016, the Excel wrapper for Microsoft Windows can be installed from the Windows package as described on the :ref:`page on installation packages <Installers>`.
 Please refer to the documentation there for issues related to the installation process on Windows.

 .. [#] If you get security warnings after you installed the CoolProp add-in, you can try adding the installation folder to your trusted directories: Got to ``File->Options->Trust Center->Trust Center Settings...->Trusted Locations`` and add the folder where your ``xlam``-file lives.
 This is most likely ``C:\Users\username\AppData\Roaming\Microsoft\AddIns\``.